 Transport for London (TfL) runs Greater London’s multi-modal transport network using a fully integrated AI-based Travel and Transport Management System (TTMS).
-Vast amounts of data are processed using human expertise, AI-based transport infrastructure planning and traffic management algorithms, and predictive analysis – drawing on sensors in road pavements and public transport access points.
-These are supplemented video interpretation from 60,000 CCTV cameras, which re-established London as the world’s most watched city, surpassing Beijing.
-Traffic and pedestrian flows have grown exponentially, transport’s environmental impacts have declined dramatically and globally in 2030, London is ranked first on mobility.
+Vast amounts of data are processed using human expertise, AI-based transport infrastructure planning and traffic management algorithms, and predictive analysis – drawing on sensors in roads, pavements and public transport access points.
+These are supplemented by video interpretation from 60,000 CCTV cameras, which re-established London as the world’s most watched city, surpassing Beijing.
+Traffic and pedestrian flows have grown exponentially, transport’s environmental impacts have declined dramatically and globally in 2030 with London ranked first on mobility.

 A single control centre automatically manages and matches services to demand – combining autonomous buses and surface and subway trains, and road and rail signalling.
 Live predictive analytics allows greater use of road and track space.
 Autonomous boats ply their trade on the Thames from Putney in the west to Woolwich Royal Arsenal in the east.
 An automated fail-safe mode restricts public access to capacity-sensitive areas like underground stations and riverboat piers.

-Manual drive cars of all fuel types are still visible but only autonomous electrically powered vehicles are permitted the city centre Congestion Charge Area – a toll-fee is automatically charged against the vehicle’s account information held in a blockchain-based payment system.
+Manual drive cars of all fuel types are still visible but only autonomous electrically powered vehicles are permitted in the city centre Congestion Charge area.
+A toll fee is automatically charged against the vehicle’s account information held in a blockchain-based payment system.

-In the late 2010s traffic controllers still manually changed timings at three-quarters of London's traffic signals to reduce queues, now the process is automated.
+In the late 2010s traffic controllers still manually changed timings at three-quarters of London’s traffic signals to reduce queues.
+Now the process is automated.
 A constant flow of data between autonomous vehicles (their current location, destination, purpose of the journey) and the central system is used to re-route traffic around congested areas.
-The system also gives priority to public transport and emergency services.
+The system gives priority to public transport and emergency services.
 The system’s associated app provides pedestrians’ personal digital assistant with navigational information.

 Embedded road sensors monitor surface and sub-surface conditions.
 Traffic type and flows are constantly monitored against the TTMS’ comprehensive historic road status database – proactively undertaking maintenance.
 This reduces requirements for lengthier and more extensive subsequent repairs, minimising traffic disruption by accurately re-routing transport resources during repairs, maintenance and emergency situations and predicting the implications.